openandclose/tosixinch/docs/overview.rst

     .. note::

-        Recent servers extensively use no-extension urls with or without a slash, and that causes trouble to filepath conversion.
+        Recent servers extensively use no-extension urls with or without a slash.

-        Because the clients doesn't have the same routing system as the servers, they cannot determine univocally the location of these 'clean' urls.

-        For example, some sites actually use the same path component both as file and directory.
+        They tend to make each path component a veritable resource destination.

+        These URLs are difficult to convert to filepath.

         E.g. they have both urls::

             'http://example.com/aaa'         # a document
             'http://example.com/aaa/bbb'     # a document

-        and since the filesystems cannot have the same name ('aaa') for a file and a directory,
-        we have to invent some artificial local routing rules.
+        and since the filesystems cannot have the same name ('aaa') for a file name and a directory name, we have to invent some artificial local routing rules.

         This is the reason for this rather verbose name changing.

         Extension check is a rough heuristic